Kramin42/Kramell/dieselrobin/bonus.md

 ### Mission C

 Pacifist Zot.
 After entering Zot you may not kill any enemies until you pick up the orb.
+WARNING: Monsters killed by neutral monsters you have pacified or frenzied or summoned with lugonu still count as kills.

 ## Tier 100 (100 points)